Person comparing credit repair company services versus DIY credit repair options at a desk with credit report documents

 Hiring a credit repair company introduces risks that DIY credit repair does not.
 The credit repair industry has a documented history of fraud, and the Consumer Financial Protection Bureau (CFPB) has taken enforcement action against numerous operators for charging illegal advance fees and making deceptive promises.

 DIY credit repair carries zero risk of being scammed, charged illegal fees, or inadvertently committing fraud.
 You retain full control of your dispute correspondence and can escalate directly to the CFPB or your state attorney general if a bureau fails to respond properly.
-If you want to understand your broader consumer rights, the consumer protection law changes affecting borrowers in 2026 are worth reviewing before you engage any third party.
+Reviewing the consumer protection law changes affecting borrowers in 2026 before engaging any third party gives you a sharper baseline for what protections already apply to you.

 When Does a Credit Repair Company Actually Make Sense?